arthur-dnts/dotfiles/README.md

 </div>

 > [!NOTE]
-I use NvChad (yes, I'm a failure as a programmer) and Lazy.nvim to manage the installed plugins.
-All the plugins and my custom configurations are in the `.config/nvim` folder.
+I use NvChad (yes, I'm a failure as a programmer) and Lazy.nvim for plugins management, all my custom configurations are in the `.config/nvim` folder.

 - [NvChad](https://nvchad.com/) (For self-torture sometimes)